koibots8230/CodingPractice/README.md

 use javac to compile classes.
 use java to run RobotMain.class, which will run your program

 NOTE: An encoder value is what is used to measure the rotation of a motor.
 For simplicity, 'rotating' and 'setting' the rotation of the motor will be modifying this value.
+In the actual code, you will be setting motor speeds and than measuring the speed using the encoder.

 task one: Compile the classes and run the program in RobotMain.
 You should get the output: